FeralAI/MPG/README.md

   gamepad.load();  // Get saved options if enabled gamepad.read();  // Perform an initial button read so we can set input mode

-  // Check for input mode override if (gamepad.pressedR3())
+  // Use the inlined `pressed` convenience methods if (gamepad.pressedR3())
     gamepad.inputMode = INPUT_MODE_HID;
   else if (gamepad.pressedS1())